-Katrin Casserly has been our chair for a decade, and has brought a new level of professionalism and fundraising to Hanover Charities.
+Katrin Casserly has been our chair for more than a decade, and has brought a new level of professionalism and fundraising to Hanover Charities.
 Because she lives in Jamaica and is highly connected in Hanover Parish, she brings a deep knowledge of the people and their needs.
-And because she is a businesswoman herself, she has added a higher level of professionalism to our efforts, overseeing our successful application as a 501C-3 organization, revamping our web site, adding events to our Sugar Cane Ball weekend to make it bigger and better each year, and ensuring our beneficiaries live up to their promises.
+And because she is a businesswoman herself, she has added a higher level of professionalism to our efforts, overseeing our successful application as a 501C-3 organization, revamping our web site, adding events to our Sugar Cane Ball week to make it bigger and better each year, and ensuring our beneficiaries live up to their promises.

 Jennifer Flanagan, vice chair, is a homeowner at Tryall who also lives in the USA.
 She and her husband grew and later sold a large health care information company, so her passion is in furthering the health of Hanover parishioners.
 She and Katrin work hand-in-hand on all Hanover Charities’ projects to ensure their success.
 Jennifer has chaired the Ball several times, and annually manages the silent and live auctions for the event.
 She also serves as Hanover Charities’ US liaison, ensuring we meet the requirement for 501C3 status and other government regulations.